MalikImansaparov/Restaurant-shop/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Online Food Ordering System Website using basic React, Redux, PropTypes,vNode-Sass.
+Online Food Ordering System Website using basic React, Redux, PropTypes, node-sass.
 You can use Json-Server to run the Web App on your local machine.
 It has a food menu and ordering module for a customer.

 ### Built With
 - react